Xc987/pxt-meter-extended/README.md

 ## Clicker
 A simple use of the default digital meter lets you count things up (with Button B) and down (with Button A).
-Possibly useful for counting people at an event; or cars in a carpark; or even in sheep in a pen, though the limit is 99!
+Possibly useful for counting people at an event; or cars in a carpark; or even sheep in a pen, though the limit is 99!

 ```blocks
 let count = 0;